xzjia/guideline/source_en/ArchitectureInDetail/WebApplicationDetail/TagLibAndELFunctions.rst

 The \ ``<t:messagesPanel>`` \ tag is a JSP Tag Library to output the processing result message, (Such as \ ``org.terasoluna.gfw.common.message.ResultMessage`` \ or message having exception).

-Refer the following section [:doc:`../WebApplicationDetail/MessageManagement`] for how to use this tag.
+Refer the following section [

 * For how to display messages using this tag, [:ref:`message-display`]
 * For parameter values of this tag, [:ref:`message-management-messagepanel-attribute`]